robert-orlinski/go-more-creative/README.md

 ## What's next?

 1. Add some UX improvements.
 For instance, loading animations on points and strike change, all DB errors handling.
+2. Add better dates validation when it comes to the streak functionality.
-2. Provide functions that let people add their topics and choose if they want to have it only for themself or share it with the whole community.
+3. Provide functions that let people add their topics and choose if they want to have it only for themself or share it with the whole community.
-3. Replace NextAuth with something else.
+4. Replace NextAuth with something else.
 NextAuth can be really slow :c
-4. Add Polish version.
+5. Add Polish version.

 And that's it for now.
 Maybe you have some ideas for new features?
 If yes, you can always propose them in the [issues](https://github.com/robert-orlinski/go-more-creative/issues) tab 😌